kreypour/wireshark/README.md

 **detailed_json**

-The results can be either a summary text or a detailed json object that is controlled by this parameter.
+The results can be either a brief or a detailed json object that is controlled by this parameter.

 **pkt_size**